Bridging the Imitation Gap by Adaptive Insubordination: Introduction

+To characterize this imitation failure, we show that training a student to imitate a teacher who uses privileged information results in the student learning a policy which marginalizes out this privileged information.
+This can result in a sub-optimal, even uniformly random, student policy over a large collection of states.
+We call the discrepancy between the teacher's and student's policy the \emph{imitation gap}.
 To bridge the imitation gap, we introduce \textbf{Ad}apti\textbf{v}e \textbf{I}n\textbf{s}ub\textbf{or}dination (ADVISOR).
 ADVISOR adaptively weights imitation and RL losses.
 Specifically, throughout training we use an auxiliary actor which judges whether the current observation is better treated using an IL or a RL loss.
-For this, the auxiliary actor attempts to reproduce the expert's action using the observations of the student at every step.
-Intuitively, the weight corresponding to the IL loss is large when the auxiliary actor can reproduce the expert's action with high confidence and is otherwise small.
-As we show empirically, ADVISOR combines the benefits of IL and RL while avoiding the pitfalls of either method alone.
+For this, the auxiliary actor attempts to reproduce the teacher's action using the observations of the student at every step.
+Intuitively, the weight corresponding to the IL loss is large when the auxiliary actor can reproduce the teacher's action with high confidence.

-We evaluate the benefits of employing ADVISOR across ten tasks including the Poisoned Doors discussed above, a 2D gridworld, and a suite of tasks based on the \minigrid environment \citep{chevalier2018babyai,gym_minigrid}.
-Across all tasks, ADVISOR outperforms popular IL and RL baselines as well as combinations of these methods.
-We also demonstrate that ADVISOR can learn to ignore corruption in expert supervision.
-ADVISOR can be easily incorporated into existing RL pipelines.
-The code to do the same is included in the supplement and will be made publicly available.